xpqz/documentation/dotnet-interface/docs/implementation-details/asp-net-configuration-file.md

 ### DyalogIsolationMode

 This parameter specifies the isolation method.
-See [Isolation Mode on page 1](Isolation Mode.htm#Isolation_Mode) for further details.
+See [Isolation Mode](isolation-mode.md) for further details.

 DyalogCacheDirectory may be used to define the directory used to save the cached files.